-My son has had vision problems for some time and wears glasses.
-He's always struggled in school, and I'm wondering whether his vision has affected him academically.
+My son has had poor vision for a while and wears glasses.
+He's always struggled in school, and I'm wondering if his vision problems are to blame.

 If his vision isn't the problem, you might want him to be evaluated by a doctor who specializes in learning problems.
 Such problems are common — and sometimes subtle.
 Once better defined, steps can be taken to improve his academic situation.

 Date reviewed: July 2013

 |National Center for Learning Disabilities This group provides information, resources, and referral services, develops and supports innovative educational programs, seminars, and workshops, and advocates for more effective policies and legislation to help individuals with learning disabilities.
 Contact them at: National Center for Learning Disablities|

 381 Park Ave.
 S.

 |National Attention Deficit Disorder Association (ADDA) This organization is built around the needs of adults and young adults with attention deficit disorders.|

 |LD Online: Learning Disabilities Information and Resources This interactive site contains information and resources for kids, teens, parents, and teachers about learning disabilities.|

 |American Association for Pediatric Ophthalmology and Strabismus This organization provides vision information and resources.|